 Ok, I have another great weaving project for your kids to try!
 This time we’re weaving on paper plates and turning them into lovely woven bowls for your kids to keep trinkets and treasures in.

-My daycare hooligans love weaving, so I’m always on the lookout for new ways for them to weave.
-Aside from traditional loom weaving, they’ve tried stick weaving, CD weaving and cardboard circle weaving.
+My daycare hooligans love yarn crafts, and right now, they’re obsessed with weaving.
+In recent months, they’ve mastered traditional loom weaving, they’ve tried stick weaving, CD weaving and cardboard circle weaving.

 See all of our weaving projects here.

 When we were circle weaving, some of our projects turned out a bit bowl-shaped, which made me wonder if we could intentionally weave a bowl somehow.

 Well, it turns out, you can!
 All you need is a paper plate and some yarn!
 I’m going to show you how easy it is to do.